 These projects include:

 Carnivore conservation research at Neuras and Kanaan in the south west of Namibia;

-- Wild dog and elephant conservation research at Mangetti in Northen Namibia;
+Wild dog and elephant conservation research at Mangetti in Northen Namibia;

-- Aiding the San community, which includes providing vital healthcare at our Lifeline Medical Clinic in the east of Namibia; and,
+Aiding the San community, which includes providing vital healthcare at our Lifeline Medical Clinic in the east of Namibia; and,

-- Wildlife Conservation Volunteering:
+Wildlife Conservation Volunteering:

-- At the N/a’an ku sê Wildlife Sanctuary near Namibia’s capital city of Windhoek, volunteers will focus on caring for animals in rehabilitation or permanent captivity.
+Near Namibia’s capital city of Windhoek, volunteers will focus on caring for animals in rehabilitation or permanent captivity.
 Our Clever Cubs School forms part of the dynamic projects based here, enabling volunteers to get actively involved in the education of San children.

-- At Mangetti Cattle Ranch, volunteers will assist in documenting the movements and activities of elephant and wild dog in an effort to understand better the levels and causes, of conflict between these two species and the local population.
+At Mangetti Cattle Ranch, volunteers will assist in documenting the movements and activities of elephant and wild dog in an effort to understand better the levels and causes, of conflict between these two species and the local population.

-- Medical Volunteering: At the Lifeline Clinic in Epukiro volunteers will have the opportunity to assist in providing free healthcare and much-needed support to the local San population, both in the clinic and at nearby farms and villages.
+Medical Volunteering: At the Lifeline Clinic in Epukiro volunteers will have the opportunity to assist in providing free healthcare and much-needed support to the local San population, both in the clinic and at nearby farms and villages.